Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: DISCUSSION

-The large mechanical stresses associated with target heating can introduce sudden or cumulative damage to targets over time, such as interfacial delamination, fracturing, and gap formation.
-Melting, flow, and vaporisation into gaps are possible.
-Thus, target survival after a single pulse or series of pulses will depend on the integrity of the target under mechanical stresses as temperature is raised.
+With the rapid, bulk heating of samples occurring faster than pressure wave propagation in our simulations (i.e. $\sigma_t<<d_S/c$), thermal pressure develops as a consequence of heating.
+The large mechanical stresses associated with target heating can introduce immediate or cumulative damage to targets, including irreversible deformations, flow, fracturing, delamination at interfaces, and spall.
+Thus, target survival after a single pulse or series of pulses will depend on the integrity of the target under mechanical stresses as temperature and pressure are raised, and as pressures dissipate hydrodynamically as stress differentials relax (Fig. \ref{fig:HYADESambient}).
+The system can exhibit a complex thermomechanical evolution as it moves toward equilibrium if surrounding tampers are sufficiently strong to resist free hydrodynamic expansion.
+Mechanical stresses could act in conjunction with direct thermal effects including softening, melting, and vaporization to promote damage.